JFreyra/ExpertFishermen_LiokV_ChenA_Freyra_XiangW/README.md

 4) You can use the to-do list widget to keep track of tasks at hand.
 Drag & drop based on priority, add/remove items as needed.

+5) You can use the music widget to listen to some tunes while working.
+Simply enter a song title, artist, or both to receive results (Spotify is required to listen to these songs).